 - 7.1 The last few years have seen many regeneration projects completed in areas close to the Waterside.
 The next few years will see the completion of a wide variety of new developments, which together will constitute an unparalleled reinvigoration of the city's physical environment.
-The 'Building a Better Nottingham Regeneration in Nottingham 2016: City of Opportunity' document identifies sites for focused key regeneration projects (see Regeneration Context Plan). - 7.2 Recently completed projects include a world class Station Hub based around Nottingham Railway Station, a £40m upgrade of the Victoria Shopping Centre, Eastpoint, the new retail development at Daleside Road, a new Central Fire Station on London Road, two very successful eco-homes schemes at Green Street and the Pitcairn and Hobart site in the Meadows, a transformation of Nottingham Trent University's city centre campus, and the Antenna Media Centre, a business centre for creative industries. - 7.3 The Island site, in the Creative Quarter, is a 10 hectare strategic development site, close to the city centre, offering potential for a major mixed use development.
-It is one of the most important sites in the city and is a priority for regeneration activity for the Council with an aspiration for 66,000 square metres of new office floorspace, and up to 650 new homes.
-Other regeneration projects underway in the Creative Quarter include a new 4,500 square metre building at BioCity and the renovation of Sneinton Market buildings to create 3,000 square metres of creative industries work space. - The complementary major new waterfront residential and public space development at Trent Basin is underway, and residential development at Meadow Lane is expected to be one of the early developments in Waterside.
+The 'Building a Better Nottingham Regeneration in Nottingham 2016: City of Opportunity' document identifies sites for focused key regeneration projects (see Regeneration Context Plan). - 7.2 Recently completed projects include a world class Station Hub based around Nottingham Railway Station, a £40m upgrade of the Victoria Shopping Centre, Eastpoint, the new retail development at Daleside Road, a new Central Fire Station on London Road, two very successful eco-homes schemes at Green Street and the Pitcairn and Hobart site in the Meadows, a transformation of Nottingham Trent University's city centre campus, and the Antenna Media Centre, a business centre for creative industries. - 7.3 The Island site, in the Creative Quarter, is a 16 hectare strategic development site, close to the city centre, has outline planning permission for a major mixed use development.
+It is one of the most important sites in the city and is a priority for regeneration activity for the Council with plans to develop around 970 homes, office space, a hotel, retail and community space, student accommodation and open space.
+A new 4,500 square metre building at BioCity was recently completed and the renovation of Sneinton Market buildings to create creative industries work space continues. - Phase 2 of the complementary major new waterfront residential and public space development at Trent Basin is underway, and residential development at Meadow Lane is expected to be one of the early developments in Waterside.
 A major improvement programme is underway at the Broadmarsh shopping centre, which will improve both the shopping centre and car park.
 The Royal Transformation Project enables the Theatre Royal and Concert Hall to flourish as a daytime facility.
 Angel Row library will be redeveloped to provide new office space.
 The Guildhall, as one of the most important development sites in the city, will be refurbished, and is suitable for a high quality hotel and restaurant, and offices with some student accommodation.
-Refurbishment of the Dakeyne Street property will provide 2,500 square metres of creative business space.
+The refurbished Dakeyne Street property provides 2,500 square metres of creative business space.
 Nottingham Castle is the subject of a major refurbishment and improvement programme costing £24m.
 Planning permission has been granted for a major expansion of the Victoria Shopping Centre. - The Council is considering investing up to £100m in creating a ground-breaking centre of sustainable energy at Eastcroft.
 Other regeneration proposals include a Convention Centre at the Bus Depot site, building on the success of and improving links to the Ice Centre.
-Unity Square will be a landmark mixed use development of around 30,000 square metres of office space and a hotel.
+Unity Square will be a landmark office development housing HMRC.
 A new residential scheme at Arkwright Walk in the Meadows, as part of the wider Meadows Neighbourhood Transformation programme; and the new Skills Hub will be an exciting and innovative collaboration by the city's Further Education colleges.
 Further opportunity sites in the Southern Gateway area have also been identified; Maid Marian Way College, the Triangle site to the south of the Station Hub, Crocus Place, and Sheriffs Lodge on Canal Street.